normanorma/WebAdvJS/syllabus.md

 The class starts with iterating basic JS statements, demystifying data-types, class, built-in functions and nuances among other interpretive programming languages.
 We will learn how to write proper JS that allows the code to be maintainable, readable and efficient.

 By the nature of design/tech class, syllabus modification is normal later in the semester.
-Please understand that this syllabus is being treated as guideline.
+Please note that this syllabus is being treated as guideline.
 Nothing is set in stone.

 #### Required tools:
   * Google Chrome v32+ or s Chrome Canary (We will not use other internet browsers unless needed).